East Broad Top Railroad

 The East Broad Top was partially operated that way until 2013 when the tourist excursions stopped and the entire railroad was put up for sale.
 Today, a buyer is still sought and small preservation efforts continue.

-Update, Feb 14, 2020: today it was announced the East Broad Top was bought by a non-profit assembled to buy and restore the little railroad back to operation!
+Update, Feb 14, 2020: today it was announced the East Broad Top Railroad was taken over by a non-profit run by prominent railroad industry men.
+It was assembled to buy and restore the little railroad back to operation!
 See www.eastbroadtop.com for information.

-I’ve thoroughly enjoyed myself photographing the East Broad Top over the years.
-These railroad photos are available on metal, canvas, and matted paper prints with the usual free shipping to the US and Canada.
+I’ve thoroughly enjoyed photographing the East Broad Top over the years and this collection shows that stretch of time, old to new.
+These railroad pictures are available on super high gloss laminate, canvas, and matted paper prints with the usual free shipping to the US and Canada.